arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 / # exit
 ```

-Now, let's return to the `config` directory, you should see now inside this directory the `mosquitto.passwd` file.
+Now, let's return to the `config` directory; you should see now inside this directory the `mosquitto.passwd` file.
 Open the `mosquitto.config` file and add the following information to it:

 ```
 password_file /mosquitto/config/mosquitto.passwd